Be angry but do not sin; do not let the sun go down on your anger, and give no opportunity to the devil. –Ephesians 4:26-27 (RSV)

 Delay anger.
 Put anger on hold.
 This gives you an opportunity to say to yourself, “I could be wrong here, so let me think this through.”
 This simple action requires a depth of maturity.
 This is where you need to slow the situation down to assess what’s really going on.
 Make a conscious choice to be patient.

 Define anger, then deliver it to God.
 Like pulling back the covers on a lumpy bed to see what’s hiding underneath, ask yourself the simple question: “Why am I really angry?”
 Most people never ask this question, they just immediately react to the trigger of their anger.
 Take the time to reflect and define.
-Having identified your anger, talk to God about your hurt.
+After identifying your anger, talk to God about your hurt.
 The real reason for your anger is where God wants to meet you.
 Tell Him all about it, and ask Him for help.

 Defuse the anger, then respond.
 The first three steps help to defuse your anger, but you still need to respond.
 Make it your goal to respond in a way that honors God and promotes peace by making the situation less harmful, potent, intense, just as you would–by physically removing a fuse from a bomb.
 Take to heart the words from the Scriptures, “A gentle answer turns away wrath” (Proverbs 15:1.)
 Whenever you do this, you are choosing to seek relationship peace.